 Another fatal flaw for Fannie and Freddie is tuck-under parking.
 Tuck-under parking is basically carports underneath the building.
 The concern is that the building could collapse in an earthquake.
-Below is a picture of tuck-under parking.

 Although the agencies won't finance properties with tuck-under parking, CMBS lenders will gladly make these loans.
 If your apartment building is also struggling to maintain 90% occupancy, you should consider a conduit loan.

 Do you need a conduit loan right now?
 You can apply to several dozen conduit lenders in just four minutes using C-Loans.com.
 And C-Loans is free!

 You can also write to me, George Blackburne, at firstname.lastname@example.org.
 Simply insert the words, Conduit Apartment Loan Request, in the subject line of your email.